stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

 The standard database DTD is logically separated into four different parts:

-* service taxonomy on the C3 taxonimy baseline 1 dated june 15, 2012
+* service taxonomy on the C3 taxonomy baseline 1 - dated june 15, 2012
 * standard selection
 * standard and profile description
 * community of interest profiles
-* mapping between organisation abbrevations and full names
+* mapping between organisation abbreviations and full names

 The root element of the DTD is the element `<standards>` and is described by: